whitneyburton/portfolios/students/1801-front/daniela-carey/20180302-daniela-carey-m1.md

 * [GitHub URL](https://github.com/danielafcarey/idea-box)
 * [Original Assignment](http://frontend.turing.io/projects/ideabox.html)

 IdeaBox is an app that takes a user's input of an idea title and idea and puts it into a list to store for the user.
 Each idea can have a quality that the user can change from the idea card and a delete button to remove the idea from the list.
 This was our first project that used local storage, so it was definitely a challenge to figure out how to implemenet that.
 The best part about this group project was problem-solving with my partner.
-We did miminal work separately and mostly worked side-by-side so it was helpful to have to talk through problems outloud as we tried to solve them.
+We did miminal work separately and mostly worked side-by-side so it was helpful to have to talk through problems out loud as we tried to solve them.

 ##### Partner: Jack Laird
 ##### Evaluator: Nathaniel Foster

-##### Notes/What To Work On:
 ##### Functional Expectations
 * Proficient The application consists of one page with all of the major functionality being provided by jQuery.
 No approach was taken that is counter to the spirit of the project and its learning goals.